 All water supplied by the Greenville Water System is filtered.
-The Adkins Filter Plant, a modern conventional filtration plant with a current capacity of 60 MGD, draws water from Lake Keowee.
-This plant uses coagulation, sedimentation, filtration and disinfection to treat the source water.
+The Adkins Filter Plant, a conventional filtration plant with a current capacity of 60 MGD, draws water from Lake Keowee.
+This plant uses coagulation, sedimentation, filtration and disinfection to treat the water.
 Alum is used in the coagulation step along with small amounts of sodium hydroxide for pH adjustment.
 Chlorine, combined with ammonia, is used for disinfection to protect against water-borne diseases and a polyphosphate is added for corrosion control.
-Fluoridation is provided to prevent tooth decay.
+Fluoride is provided to prevent tooth decay.

-A new state-of-the-art filter plant was placed in service in July 2000, to provide filtration for all water drawn from the Table Rock and Poinsett reservoirs.
-This new plant, with a capacity of 75 MGD, is one of the largest in the United States to use Dissolved Air Flotation (DAF) in the treatment process.
+A state-of-the-art filter plant was placed in service in July 2000, to provide filtration for all water drawn from the Table Rock and Poinsett Reservoirs.
+This 75 MGD plant is one of the largest in the United States to use Dissolved Air Flotation (DAF) in the treatment process.
 The DAF Plant uses an innovative flotation process for particle removal rather than sedimentation.
 Remaining processes and chemicals used are similar to those at the Adkins Plant.